Bayesian Neural Networks versus deep ensembles for uncertainty quantification in machine learning interatomic potentials: Acknowledgements

 \section{Acknowledgements}

 This work was supported by the Spanish/FEDER Ministerio de Ciencia, Innovacion y Universidades [Grant Nos.
-PID2021-128217NB-I00, MDM-2017-0767, CEX2021-001202-M, PID2022-140120OA-I00, and RYC2021-032281-I (for A.B.)] as well as by the Generalitat de Catalunya [Grant No. and 2021SGR00286].
+PID2021-128217NB-I00, MDM-2017-0767, CEX2021-001202-M, PID2022-140120OA-I00, and RYC2021-032281-I (for A.B.)] as well as by the Generalitat de Catalunya [Grant No. 2021SGR00286].
 R. F. thanks the Spanish MICIUN for an FPI PhD grant (MDM-2017-0767-20-2).
+R. F. further acknowledges his current research group for supporting the continuation and development of this work.
 Computer resources have been partly provided by the Red Espa$\mathrm{\tilde{n}}$ola de Supercomputacion.
 This study was also supported by the European COST Actions CA18234 and CA21101.